-In an attention economy, value is created by those who sift, digest, cull, extract and interpret torrents of information so that it can be usefully understood.
+In an attention economy, value is created by those who sift, digest, cull, curate, extract and interpret torrents of information so that it can be usefully understood.
 Information creators need for their digital works, and their customers, to be part of the mix.

-3. Losing control of the network
+3. Losing control of the network; end of advertising?

 In Boston, at the Berkman Institute for Law and Society at Harvard University a group of technologists lead by Doc Searls have been working for several years on Project Vendor Relationship Management.
 Their core idea is that the Internet has disrupted the idea of "customer-relationship management".
 Why should the vendor be directing the relationship?
 Shouldn't the customer be doing so?
 So one thing we may need to develop is a system that transfers rewards - both monetary and otherwise - in a uniform way across the web.
 Think of it as airline frequent-flier miles taken out to a grand scale.
 A number of efforts have been tried in this arena over a decade, but none has achieved scale.
+In December, 2008, at "Blueprinting the Information Valet Economy," Searls predicted this will lead to the end of advertising as we know it.
+Later in this paper we introduce the idea of "advisor-tising" - permission-based sharing of commercial messages with individual users based on their expressed interests and needs.

+Newspaper companies produced a product -- the paper - and all of their services were focused on that one product.
+Now they have to return to considering the core service they provide, and understand that the physical product where they have provided it is increasingly obsolete at doing so.
+The service was providing a network for commerce, news and entertainment for physical communities.
+They need to learn how to do it in a new media virtual ecosystem.
 AT&T in the 1980s ran advertisements about us being in the "Information Age."
 We are beyond that now.
 Information is so plentiful it has little value in most contexts unless is can be assembled, assessed, curated, edited, extracted, described and made easily accessible as knowledge.
-In the Information Age, value was created merely by connecting users with an ever-increasing supply of real-time data for entertainment purposes and to make business and life decisions.
+In the Information Age, value was created merely by connecting users with an everincreasing supply of real-time data for entertainment purposes and to make business and life decisions.
 In an attention economy, those who sift, digest, cull, extract and interpret torrents of information so that it can be usefully understood create value.
 In addition, the elements of our "persona" have commercial value when they can be appropriately shared.
 That's why it can be said that we have moved from AT&T's pronouncement of the Information Age (which by the way benefited a network "pipe" provider by encouraging the exchange of ever more bits and bytes), to an Attention Age, where value is created by getting the right information in the right form to the right person at the right time.
 And in this new economy, getting someone's attention is increasingly difficult.
 And our attention has value.
 In the Attention Age, a new class of curating information valets will help us to manage our attention and share it - in exchange for value.